surlykke/Go-Generics-with-constraints/README.md

 We can't have these two definitions at the same time as overloading is not allowed.

-One could consider some form of _static switch_:
+One could add _static switch_ to Go:

 ```Go
 func [T] Max(t1, t2 T) T {